Sled Workout

 Power Sled Twists

-Power sled oblique twists are a great exercise to start off your sled workout especially combined with floor abdominal and core exercises.
+Power Sled oblique twists are a great exercise to start off your sled pull workout, especially when combined with floor abdominal and core exercises.

-If you need explosive power in your activities perform them so, if not, perform them slowly.
+If you need explosive power in your activities perform them powerfully; if not, perform them slowly.

 Start: Grab both handles together or connect the cables together.
 Collect the slack from the cables, draw in your core, and assume an athletic stance.